Diggsey/posts/message-queues/part1/README.md

 No problem; we have backups for a reason, and we spin up a fresh database instance and restore into it.
-We even have point-in-time restore, so we're not going to lose any data!
+We even have point-in-time restore, so we can restore to right before the hardware failure.

 However, even after restoring, we see some strange errors coming in.
 Backgrounds tasks trying to access records in the database that don't